menu

 Foot Care Tips for People with Diabetes

-Understanding these potential conditions and practicing proper foot care can help reduce the risk of developing serious foot complications, such as infections and ulcers.
-Preventing the progression of existing foot problems all starts with proper foot care.
-Here are some tips for keeping your feet healthy2.
+Preventing the progression of existing foot problems starts with proper home care and management.
+Here are some tips for keeping your feet safe and healthy:

-• Frequent Inspections— Check your feet daily for any issues such as blisters, swelling, toenail irregularities, redness, and cuts.
+• Inspect feet frequently— Check your feet every day for issues such as blisters, swelling, toenail problems (including ingrown toenails), redness, and cuts.
 Use a mirror if you can't easily see all of your foot.
 Contact your doctor if you find anything!

-• Wash Feet Daily— Clean your feet gently with lukewarm water and a soft washcloth.
-Carefully dry your feet by blotting the moisture away and don't forget to dry the skin between your toes.
+• Wash feet daily— Wash your feet every day with mild soap and warm water using a soft washcloth.
+Carefully dry your feet by blotting the moisture away, and don't forget to dry the skin between your toes.

-• Do Not Walk Barefoot— Even in the comfort of your home, walking around in bare feet exposes you to accidental cuts and scrapes.
+• Do not walk barefoot— Even in the comfort of your home, walking around barefoot can lead to accidental cuts and scrapes.
+Always wear shoes and socks to keep your feet protected from injury.

 • Avoid Smoking— Smoking causes blood flow restriction to the feet.

-• Regular Foot Exams—Visit your doctor regularly for foot examinations to ensure your feet are in good health!
+• Schedule regular foot exams—Visit your doctor regularly for foot examinations to ensure your feet are in good health!

-Taking care of your feet is key to help prevent foot complications associated with diabetes from occurring.
-AliMed can support proper foot care with these specialized products:
+Taking proper care of your feet is vital in helping prevent foot complications associated with diabetes from occurring.
+AliMed offers a range of products designed to support proper diabetic foot care:

 Disclaimer